 As the great monarch of the family, and beloved daughter of Inez Newton, she was the eldest of 12 children; Grandville, Winston, Merton, Valerie, David, Gordon, Joseph, Levi, Anna, Douglas (deceased), & godfrey The power of her love also extended through her five children : Frank, Juanita, Monica, Kathy, and Sonya; 11 grandchildren : Anthony, Christopher, Joel, Jonathan, Kamari, Lance, Samantha, Sandra, Sean, Shania, and Yvette; 14 great grandchildren, 34 grandnephews and nieces, and one great grandniece, and her daughter-in-law.
 Her honorary daughter: Maxine Roberts; honorary granddaughter: Tiah McLaren.

 The family would like to give a special thanks to the staff of the VNA Hospice & Palliative Care, Dr. Dejam, Dr. Stempek, and Dr. Mueller of Harvard Vanguard Kenmore for the continuous loving commitment to her care.
 Thank you to Elder Services Cambridge and the Amyloidosis Center at Boston Medical Center.
 We would also like to thank St. Bartholomew’s Episcopal Church and A.J.
 Spears Funeral Home for their warmth, kindness, and assistance in providing the funeral arrangements.

-To send flowers to Oneta's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Oneta Newton, please visit our floral store.